-Fee: none (donations are welcome but not mandatory)
+Fee: None (donations are welcome but not mandatory)

 Very well designed site and easy to use.
-One of my favourite features on that site is that you can link all the people close to you (family, partner/spouse, etc.) to your profile with the “family and close friends” section.
+One of my favorite features on that site is that you can link all the people close to you (family, partner/spouse, etc.) to your profile with the “family and close friends” section.
 For families, you have the options of creating multiple profiles (every person has to be 18 or older to have a profile), linked with the “family and close friends” section, or create one profile for the whole family.
 Same applies for couples.

 Exists since: 2005

 Fee: 9.99 US $ for lifetime membership & get access to all features of the site

 Very dynamic page design, it is relatively simple to use, especially for those who know the drill with that type of site.
 A bit like Tripping has a short-term rental, TravBuddy partnered with HotelsCombined to offer a hotel search engine.
 This site offers a bunch of different features, from blogging to travel map and reviews and has cute options like “smiles” and a bunch of funny nicknames – from Couch Potato to Explorer – and awards – from Bedbug to Spambuster – to “pimp” your profile!

 The basic free registration is very limited, but considering the price of a membership and all the possibilities it brings, it’s worth upgrading your account.